Access to education

 The general rules for the recognition of foreign qualifications at primary, lower, and upper secondary levels include conditions that are particularly challenging for asylum applicants and beneficiaries of international protection,[4] such as:

-- In the absence of documents proving the academic/professional qualifications (e.g. certificates, diplomas), applicants must present the following elements: (i) a sworn statement issued by the applicant, their parents or legal guardian, specifying the number of school years completed; (ii) a statement by a competent authority (such as AIMA or CPR) confirming exceptional individual circumstances.[11]
-If any document concerning previous qualifications is available to the applicant, it should be added to the process.
-In this case the applicant is integrated in the education system, but no equivalence/recognition is granted.
+• In the absence of documents proving the academic/professional qualifications (e.g. certificates, diplomas), applicants must present: (i) a sworn statement issued by the applicant, their parents or legal guardian, specifying the number of school years completed; (ii) a statement by a competent authority (such as AIMA or CPR) confirming exceptional individual circumstances.[13]
 Placement must consider the age of the applicant and the corresponding school level.
-School attendance must be ensured during the first month following enrolment and may be progressive.
-While the analysis is pending, the applicant must be conditionally enrolled in school enabling them to attend the corresponding activities.

-- If documents proving the academic/professional qualifications are available, in order to obtain an equivalence, the relevant norms[12] apply, but applicants are exempt from translating[13] and legalising the certificates/diplomas.
+• If documents proving the academic/professional qualifications are available, in order to obtain an equivalence, the relevant norms[14] apply, but applicants are exempt from translating[15] and legalising the certificates/diplomas.
 Processes are analysed by DGE (primary, lower, and upper secondary levels) or by ANQEP (other qualifications, excluding higher education).
-School attendance must be ensured during the first month following enrolment and may be progressive.
-While the analysis is pending, the applicant must be conditionally enrolled in school enabling them to attend the corresponding activities.

 As such, currently, in practice, school placement of children does not require the performance of tests.
 This has been confirmed by CPR’s experience.

-- Students who enter the Portuguese education system during the academic year in which the exams must be taken may be exempted from taking final exams up to the 9th year of basic education.
-This includes ‘students under the refugee or international protection regimes, and who are flagged as Portuguese as a Non-Native Language students’;[15]
+• Exemption from final exams of lower secondary education for students entering the Portuguese education system during the academic year in which exams must be taken, ‘including students under the refugee or international protection regimes, and who are flagged as Portuguese as a second language (PLNM) students positioned at beginner (A1/A2) or intermediate (B1) language proficiency levels’;[17]

-- Without prejudice to the previous equivalence regime, establishment of a new framework for a simplified school placement of children.
-Schools can approve placement without the need for a formal equivalency process, which remains applicable in other circumstances and at other levels of education (from the 9th year of Portuguese basic education onwards, excluding certification of completion of the 9th grade, to which it does not apply).[18]
+• Establishment of a new framework for simplified school placement of children, without prejudice to the current equivalence regime.[19]
+Schools can approve placement without the need for a formal equivalency process (1st to 8th years of schooling), which remains applicable in other circumstances and at other levels of education (from the 9th year onwards, excluding certification of completion of the 9th grade).[20]

-According to DGE, the latter aims to adapt the system to the individual circumstances of students and the needs of the Portuguese education system itself, by addressing the delays and inefficiencies arising from the equivalency process which are mainly due to lack of supporting documents, complexity of legalising and translating, and context in the students’ countries of origin.
+According to DGE, the latter aims to address delays and inefficiencies arising from the equivalency process which are mainly due to lack of supporting documents, complexity of legalising and translating, and context in the students’ countries of origin.

-In 2024, DGE published a comprehensive practical guide for the support of student inclusion in schools.[19]
+In 2024, DGE published a comprehensive practical guide for the support of student inclusion in schools, currently also available in English, French, Spanish, and German.[21]

 In practice, accompanied and unaccompanied children are systematically referred to public schools upon accommodation at CAR and CACR or contact with CPR’s social workers.
 According to the experience of the organisation, enrolment in local public schools is generally guaranteed within a reasonable period (on average, two weeks).